 Experience the rare opportunity of seeing Fort Ligonier’s artillery in action.
-See the arsenal of cast bronze weapons, including an eight-inch bronze howitzer and carriage, a light brass six-pounder, gun sleighs, block carriages and a fieldpiece, which fires a round shot, grape or canister, and is mounted on carriages with large wheels.
+The arsenal of cast bronze weapons includes an eight-inch bronze howitzer and carriage, a light brass six-pounder, gun sleighs, block carriages and a fieldpiece, which fires a round shot, grape or canister, and is mounted on carriages with large wheels.

 Definitely a favorite at the Fort, the reenactment is an exhilarating history lesson for every member of the family.
-During the reenactment, you will see a showing of military tactics, drills, cannon firings, ceremonies, Highlanders, frontier men and women, redcoats, French troops, Indians and music from 1758.
-Visit Fort Ligonier's official website for more information.
+During the reenactment, you will witness a showing of military tactics, drills, cannon firings, ceremonies, Highlanders, frontier men and women, redcoats, French troops, Indians and music from 1758.
 Note: Regular admission fees still apply for activities at the Fort.

-The picturesque town of Ligonier also participates in the Fort Ligonier Day festivities, offering more than 200 artisans and craft vendors in addition to more than 60 specialty shops and restaurants that reside in Ligonier year-round.
+The entire town of Ligonier participates in the Fort Ligonier Day festivities, offering more than 200 artisans and craft vendors in addition to more than 60 specialty shops and restaurants that reside in Ligonier year-round.

 The elaborate and exciting parade is an event you don't want to miss during Fort Ligonier Days.
 The procession starts at 11 a.m. on Saturday on Main Street and continues around the charming Ligonier Diamond.
-Including historic units with reenactors, local television personalities, Shriners, college and high school bands, bagpipers and multiple other floats, the parade is sure to entertain young and old alike.
+The parade is sure to entertain young and old alike, featuring historic groups with reenactors, local television personalities, Shriners, college and high school bands, bagpipers and, to celebrate the 60th Anniversary, the University of Pittsburgh Marching Band will join the procession!

-More than 30 food booths will line the Diamond and other locations throughout town.
-Walking around to and from festivities is sure to make you hungry, and the variety of food available will satisfy even the hungriest!
-Every vendor sells something different: funnel cakes, pies, gobs, apple dumplings, crab cakes, roast beef sandwiches, pierogies, authentic gyros, hot sausage, cheesesteaks and more fall flavors.
-Sit-down meals are available at several local churches.
+Find more than 30 food booths around the Diamond and around town.
+Walking to and from festivities is sure to make you hungry, and the variety of food available will satisfy every palate.
+The list of foods available goes on and on: funnel cakes, pies, gobs, apple dumplings, crab cakes, roast beef sandwiches, pierogies, authentic gyros, hot sausage, cheesesteaks and more fall flavors.
+Sit-down meals are available at several local churches and many restaurants in town.
 Click here for a list of all food vendors and a map of where you can find them.

 Sample wines from ten different wineries throughout the Laurel Highlands and buy a bottle (or a few) to enjoy at home.
 Click here for a list of the wine tasting booths and where you can find them.